ghoshstats/zinck/README.md

 ## System Requirements

 Before installing `zinck`, ensure your system meets these requirements:
-- R version 4.0.0 or higher
+- R version 4.0.0 or higher (version 4.1.3 recommended)
 - Rtools (for Windows users)
 - A C++ compiler compatible with R